basiacarvalho/html-website-hobbies/README.md

 ### The Project
 A responsive website consisiting of several pages:
-- Welcome page,
+- "Welcome" page,
-- Hobbies page,
+- "Hobbies" page,
 - "Nature" as a hobby page,
 - "Sport" as a hobby page,
 - "Engish" as a hobby page,